 Action Description Insert a new Transition You can insert a new Transition using one of these methods.
-Right-click on the cell in which to create a Transition: If the StateMachine table format is State-Trigger or Trigger-State, the context menu lists the States you can choose as the target of the Transition; click on the required State name to create the Transition If the StateMachine table format is State-Next State, click on the 'Insert Transition' context menu option to create the Transition page of the Toolbox, select the Transition element, then click on the cell in the create the Transition If the StateMachine table form State-Next State, click on the 'Transition' context menu option create the Transition Alternatively, in the 'State Relating page of the Toolbox, select the Transition

-Transition; double-click on the Transition to define it in the 'Transition Properties' dialog.
+Right-click on the cell in which to create a Transition: • If the StateMachine table format is State-Trigger or Trigger-State, the context menu lists the States you can choose as the target of the Transition; click on the required State name to create the Transition • If the StateMachine table format is State-Next State, click on the 'Insert Transition' context menu option to create the Transition Alternatively, in the 'State Relationships' page of the Toolbox, select the Transition element, then click on the cell in the StateMachine table in which to create the Transition; double-click on the Transition to define it in the 'Transition Properties' dialog.
 Change the Transition As for the State Chart diagram, to change the properties of a Transition double-click on the 'Transition' cell and edit the details on the 'Transition Properties' dialog.
 Change Transition States You can change the source and target of the Transition by right-clicking the Transition and selecting the 'Advanced Set Source and Target' option.
 Alternatively, you can change the Transition source, target or Trigger by clicking on the Transition and dragging it to a different cell.
 If the StateMachine table format is either State-Trigger or Trigger-State, you can change the target state of a Transition by: 1.
 Highlighting the target state name in the Transition cell and clicking on it to display a list of the states in the table.
 2. Clicking on the preferred target state name.
-Highlight States and Trigger You can select options to highlight the source State, target State and Trigger cells associated with a Transition, using

-Related to Transition the 'Highlight Options' panel on the 'StateMachine Diagram: Options' dialog.
+Highlight States and Trigger Related to Transition You can select options to highlight the source State, target State and Trigger cells associated with a Transition, using the 'Highlight Options' panel on the 'StateMachine Diagram: Options' dialog.
 When you click on the Transition cell its associated State and Trigger cells are highlighted.
 Alternatively, click on the Transition cell and press and hold the L key.